AbdullahG/TwitterApplication/README.md

      -Does not follow them in the future<br>

  Supports to specify target list.<br>
-     -By the way, you can gain followers from your potential audience..<br><br>
+     -By the way, you can gain followers from your potential audience<br>
+ Logs all the operations by timestamp<br><br>

 Usage:<br>

  -Create a schema named as "twitter" in your mysql server.<br>
-     -It will create appropriate tables by using JPA.<br>
+     -EclipseLink will create appropriate tables by using JPA.<br>
- -Change targetList according to your target audience in Operations class.<br><br>
+ -Change targetList and Twitter access tokens by yours in Operations class.<br><br>

   Run the program and get new followers..<br>